-We are dedicated to providing women-centred care, with services provided by female health professionals and support staff, for women and their families.
+We are dedicated to providing women-centred care that treats women with respect and dignity.
+Female health professionals and support staff provide services for women and their families.

 Our services are personalised and holistic.
 We provide a safe place where adequate time is given to ensure your health needs are adequately and effectively met.